What is Splinting?

-- A thorough evaluation is carried out to ensure that a splint is appropriate for your injury/condition and meets your individual needs.
+We will carry out a thorough evaluation to ensure that a splint is appropriate for your injury/condition and meets your individual needs.

-- A custom made splint is made by an experienced therapist and specific instructions about wearing it will be explained to you.
+Specific instructions about wearing your splint will be explained to you.
 It is important to follow your therapist’s instructions.

 In acute conditions such as fractures, tendon lacerations, sprain and strains, protective splints allow injured tissues to heal and prevent further injury.

-Splints may be used following injury to help improve motion by applying a specific stretch to stiff joints and/or tight soft tissues.
-Mobilization splints may be used along with range of motion and stretching exercises as part of a therapy program.
+- Be used following injury to help improve motion by applying a specific stretch to stiff joints and/or tight soft tissues

-Splints are often helpful in treating repetitive strain/overuse injuries.
-A custom made splint supports the hand/wrist and takes the strain off inflamed and irritated tissues and allows them to heal.
+- A custom made splint supports the hand/wrist and takes the strain off inflamed and irritated tissues to allow them to heal

 Hand Based Thumb Spica